-Having such a set of tools allows you to easily add or delete contacts in your base, change statuses of the leads and segment them, see prior history of interactions, and make notes on sales progress.
-Clients will never feel left off, as the responsible manager will always have access to their history of interactions with the company.
+With these tools you can easily add or delete contacts in your customer base, change the statuses of the leads and segment them, see prior history of interactions, and make notes on sales progress.
+Clients will never feel left out, as the manager will always have access to their history with the company.

-If you have a team of sales managers, you’d prefer to know how efficient they are, assess their performance, count the number of successful deals, track the time they spend per each contact and the number of hours worked.
-You can do all of that with the sales performance management feature.
+If you have a team of sales managers, you can learn how efficient they are, assess their performance, count their number of successful deals, track the time they spend per each contact as well as the number of hours worked.
+All of this is possible with the sales performance management feature.

-With a sales pipeline, you’ll be able to view the progress of your sales operations and understand how many deals may be closed.
-It also includes the forecasting feature, which lets you predict the estimated revenue for a specific time and build up your strategy based on its indicators.
+Additionally, you’ll be able to view the progress of your sales operations and understand how many deals have been closed through the sales pipeline feature.
+It also includes forecasting, which allows you to predict the estimated revenue for a specific time and build up your strategy based on that data.

-Calling prospects and offering them your services is no longer enough for the deal closure.
-Right marketing strategy is what you need to make people know about your product, and a CRM can provide you with built-in marketing tools for its promotion.
-They give you the following functionality:
+Calling prospects and offering them your services is no longer enough for to close a deal.
+The right marketing strategy is what you need to make people aware of your product, and a CRM can provide you with built-in marketing tools for its promotion.
+Blasting captured contacts with assets is often what helps qualify and deliver a true opportunity for the sales teams.
+Marketing tools give you the following functionality: